rust-lang/rustc-dev-guide/src/about-this-guide.md

 ### Constant change

+> “‘All conditioned things are impermanent’ —
+> when one sees this with wisdom, one turns away from suffering.”
+> _The Dhammapada, verse 277_

 Keep in mind that `rustc` is a real production-quality product, being worked upon continuously by a sizeable set of contributors.
 As such, it has its fair share of codebase churn and technical debt.